Long Term Care Needs on the Rise (8/14)

 Best Practices in Skilled Nursing Centers

-Check out our latest videos featuring a working produce farm at a nursing home in Arroyo Grande, a music program to reduce the unnecessary use of antipsychotic medication near San Diego, an ilounge in Concord and other trends and innovations designed to improve the quality of life for residents of skilled nursing facilities in California.
+Our latest videos feature a working produce farm at a nursing home in Arroyo Grande, a music program to reduce the unnecessary use of antipsychotic medication near San Diego, an ilounge in Concord and other trends and innovations.

 If you have a successful resident-centered program in your facility let us know!
 We'll consider featuring it here.